KyleKing/pytest_cache_assert/docs/README.md

     }
 ```

+## Roadmap

+See the `Open Issues` and `Milestones` for current status and [./docs/CODE_TAG_SUMMARY.md](./docs/CODE_TAG_SUMMARY.md) for annotations in the source code.

+For release history, see the [./docs/CHANGELOG.md](./docs/CHANGELOG.md)

 ### Planned Global Configuration Options

 These are ideas for future options that are not currently implemented, but could be if there is enough interest:

 - PLANNED: Consider a record mode that will always-write to regenerate the cache while working on development
-    - The other edge case where a `mode` might be helpful is when file names or test names are changed and the cache metadata has too many duplicates and needs to be refreshed
+    - The other edge case where a `mode` might be helpful is when file names or test names are changed and the cache metadata has too many duplicates and needs to be refreshed.
+Maybe a `rewrite_metadata` setting would be useful with options: `Always`, `Once` (Default), or `Never`
+    - Note that errors where the same test is appending to the metadata are problems with the code and should not necessarily need configuration.
+The only exception would be hypothesis testing where the inputs could be variable.
+In this case, a function argument to turn off metadata would be useful (rather than a global config)
 - PLANNED: [Provide CLI arguments like `pytest-recording`](https://github.com/kiwicom/pytest-recording/blob/484bb887dd43fcaf44149160d57b58a7215e2c8a/src/pytest_recording/plugin.py#L37-L70) (`request.config.getoption("--record-mode") or "none"`) for one-time changes to configuration
 - PLANNED: Consider filters to prevent secrets from being cached: `filter_headers=[['authorization', 'id'], ['authorization', 'cookies']]`

-## Roadmap

-See the `Open Issues` and `Milestones` for current status and [./docs/CODE_TAG_SUMMARY.md](./docs/CODE_TAG_SUMMARY.md) for annotations in the source code.

-For release history, see the [./docs/CHANGELOG.md](./docs/CHANGELOG.md)

 ## Contributing